mscroggs/symfem/CONTRIBUTING.md

 On opening a pull request, unit tests and flake8 style checks will run.
 You can click on these in the pull request to see where (if anywhere) there are errors in your code.

+## Code of conduct
+We expect all our contributors to follow [the Contributor Covenant](CODE_OF_CONDUCT.md).
+Any unacceptable behaviour can be reported to Matthew (symfem@mscroggs.co.uk).